iotaledger/stronghold.rs/SEP.md

 This is the technical part of the RFC.
 Please be precise and explain in sufficient detail:

-- How the feature is going to be implemented
+- How the feature is going to be implemented.
-- the interaction with other modules / features
+- The interaction with other modules/features.
-- Edges cases are specifically highlighted
+- That edge cases are specifically highlighted.

 ## Drawbacks